Oracle Cloud EPM Planning

 Provider and product description

-Oracle is a global provider of enterprise cloud computing, offering software, platform, infrastructure and data as a service.
+Oracle is a global enterprise cloud computing provider, offering software, platform, infrastructure, and data as a service.
 The company employs more than 160,000 people worldwide and serves over 400,000 customers in 175 countries.

-Oracle’s portfolio includes a comprehensive stack of cloud applications, platform services and engineered systems.
-Its cloud enterprise performance management (EPM) and analytics portfolios contain a comprehensive set of strategic offerings, which are packaged as Oracle Fusion Cloud EPM and Oracle Analytics Cloud.
-However, the company’s widely used on-premises solutions (e.g., Oracle Hyperion EPM) continue to be enhanced and fully supported.
-A variety of other cloud and on-premises offerings and applications complete Oracle’s broad product portfolio.
+Oracle’s portfolio of cloud enterprise performance management (EPM) and analytics includes a wide range of strategic offerings packaged as Oracle Fusion Cloud EPM and Oracle Analytics Cloud.
+However, Oracle continues to enhance and fully support its widely used on-premises solutions (e.g., Oracle Hyperion EPM).
+A variety of other cloud and on-premises offerings and applications complement Oracle’s extensive product portfolio.

-Oracle’s comprehensive EPM portfolio includes a full suite of products and applications covering all relevant EPM processes (e.g., planning, profitability and cost management, financial consolidation and close, account reconciliation, tax reporting, narrative reporting, freeform planning and reporting, sustainability/ESG reporting and planning, and enterprise data management).
-Oracle Cloud EPM is a cloud-native SaaS solution, delivered end-to-end from Oracle data centers around the world, owned and operated by Oracle itself.
-All Oracle Cloud EPM solutions are based on a consistent technical platform architecture, run on Oracle database technology and can be deployed in a modular fashion according to customer needs and priorities.
+Oracle’s comprehensive EPM portfolio includes a full suite of products and applications that cover all relevant EPM processes, including planning, profitability and cost management, financial consolidation and close, account reconciliation, tax reporting, narrative reporting, free-form planning and reporting, sustainability/ESG reporting and planning, and enterprise data management.
+Oracle Cloud EPM is a cloud-native SaaS solution delivered end-to-end from data centers around the world that are owned and operated by Oracle.
+All Oracle Cloud EPM solutions are based on a consistent technical platform architecture, run on Oracle database technology, and can be deployed in a modular fashion according to customer needs and priorities.
 For data integration from data sources, Oracle Cloud EPM provides native, wizard-based features, including predefined connectors and prebuilt adapters to Oracle and non-Oracle operational systems (e.g., ERP).
-For customers who prefer to manage EPM applications on premises, Oracle’s Hyperion EPM portfolio remains available (i.e., Oracle Hyperion Planning for planning and Oracle Hyperion Financial Management for financial consolidation and close).
-Oracle Cloud EPM has some ‘shared DNA’ with the on-premises Oracle Hyperion EPM portfolio, for example, leveraging the Microsoft Office add-in Oracle Smart View to work in Excel, Word and PowerPoint across both cloud and on-premises versions.
+Customers who prefer to manage EPM applications on premises can still use Oracle’s Hyperion EPM portfolio (i.e., Oracle Hyperion Planning for planning and Oracle Hyperion Financial Management for financial consolidation and close).
+Oracle Cloud EPM shares some DNA with the Oracle Hyperion EPM portfolio.
+For example, it leverages the Microsoft Office add-in Oracle Smart View to work in Excel, Word, and PowerPoint across both cloud and on-premises versions.

-Oracle’s flagship product for analytics, Oracle Analytics Cloud, is a platform for dashboards, formatted reports, ad hoc reports, analysis, data preparation and machine learning focused on business users.
+Oracle’s flagship product for analytics, Oracle Analytics Cloud, is a platform for dashboards, formatted reports, ad hoc reports, analysis, data preparation, and ML.
+It offers different clients for different user types.
+Business users typically work with the modern web-based environment, which offers augmented data preparation and custom data transformations via Data Flows as well as visual analysis features.
 Data visualizations from Oracle Analytics Cloud can also be displayed on EPM dashboards.
 The on-premises version of Oracle Analytics Cloud, Oracle Analytics Server, brings all the capabilities of the cloud platform to organizations requiring on-premises deployment options.
 In addition, Oracle Fusion Analytics offers embedded analytics within the vendor’s portfolio of business applications.
-With its EPM suite, Oracle has adopted the strategy of embedding the analytics and reporting capabilities needed by the majority of customers and their users into the Cloud EPM platform as opposed to requiring customers to separately acquire Oracle Analytics Cloud.
+With its EPM suite, Oracle has adopted the strategy of embedding the analytics and reporting capabilities needed by most customers and their users into the Cloud EPM platform as opposed to requiring customers to separately acquire Oracle Analytics Cloud.

 Strengths and challenges of Oracle Cloud EPM Planning